 The Experience hierarchy served as a coding framework enabling the identification of the participants' experiences from interview transcripts and the unambiguous and systematic categorisation of those experiences.
 The development of the HEED database structure was undertaken in parallel with the development of the three-level Experience hierarchy and associated Experience codes.
 Data within HEED is stored using the logical arrangement of the three-level Experience hierarchy.
-In addition to coded Experience information, the HEED database also includes the full edited transcripts for each interviewed participant.
+In addition to coded Experience information, the HEED database also includes the full transcripts for each interviewed participant and the pre-interview questionnaire responses.

-The HEED database captures all of the participants' evacuation experiences such as stimuli (e.g., observational cues), cognitions (e.g., incident interpretations) and individual and group behaviours (e.g., actions and reactions) within the three-level experience hierarchy.
-Data such as the approximate time of an experience and participant's location are captured by associated contextual information.
-The conceptual structure of the database is displayed in Figure 2.
+The HEED database captures all of the participants' evacuation experiences such as stimuli (e.g., observational cues), cognitions (e.g., incident interpretations) and individual and group behaviours (e.g., actions and reactions) within the three-level Experience hierarchy.
+Supporting information such as the time of an experience and participant's location are captured by associated contextual information.
+The conceptual structure of the database is displayed in figure 1.
 The highest level of the hierarchy is the Experience Category or Level 1 experience.
-There are five core experience categories; namely Action, Sensory, State, Cognition and Dialogue.
-Below the Experience Category is the Experience Type (Level 2 experiences) which identify the nature of the experience.
+There are five core experience categories, namely: Action, Sensory, State, Cognition and Dialogue.
+Below the Experience Category is the Experience Type or Level 2 experiences which identify the nature of the experience.
 The final element in the hierarchy is the actual Experience extracted from the text, also referred to as the Level 3 experience.
+The hierarchical experience structure can be thought of simply as short cut menus leading to the appropriate Level 3 experience.
 Each of the five Level 1 experience categories and their relation to the Level 2 and Level 3 experiences are expanded on below.